abhijeetNmishra/webpack-step-by-step/README.md

  }
 ```

- e.) plugins: Webpack comes up with large set of built-in and custom (published via npm) [plugins](https://webpack.github.io/docs/using-plugins.html)      Make sure to checkout [list of plugins](https://webpack.github.io/docs/list-of-plugins.html)
+ * *plugins*: Webpack comes up with large set of built-in and custom (published via npm) [plugins](https://webpack.github.io/docs/using-plugins.html)
+ Make sure to checkout *[list of plugins](https://webpack.github.io/docs/list-of-plugins.html)*

  Lets add few plugins to our code :

-  ** [UglifyJsPlugin](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) - Minimize all JavaScript output of chunks.
+  * *[UglifyJsPlugin](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin)* - Minimize all JavaScript output of chunks.
 Loaders are switched into minimizing mode.
 You can pass an object containing [UglifyJS options](https://github.com/mishoo/UglifyJS2#usage)

-  ** [DefinePlugin](https://webpack.github.io/docs/list-of-plugins.html#defineplugin) - Define free variables.
+  * *[DefinePlugin](https://webpack.github.io/docs/list-of-plugins.html#defineplugin)* - Define free variables.
 Useful for having development builds with debug logging or adding global constants.

-  ** [HotModuleReplacementPlugin](https://webpack.github.io/docs/list-of-plugins.html#hotmodulereplacementplugin) : Only use in development mode.
+  * *[HotModuleReplacementPlugin](https://webpack.github.io/docs/list-of-plugins.html#hotmodulereplacementplugin)* : Only use in development mode.
 Enables Hot Module Replacement.
 (This requires records data if not in dev-server mode, recordsPath) Generates Hot Update Chunks of each chunk in the records

-  ** [NoErrorsPlugin](https://webpack.github.io/docs/list-of-plugins.html#noerrorsplugin): When there are errors while compiling this plugin skips the emitting phase (and recording phase), so there are no assets emitted that include errors.
+  * *[NoErrorsPlugin](https://webpack.github.io/docs/list-of-plugins.html#noerrorsplugin)*: When there are errors while compiling this plugin skips the emitting phase (and recording phase), so there are no assets emitted that include errors.
 The emitted flag in the stats is false for all assets.
 If you are using the CLI, the webpack process will not exit with an error code by enabling this plugin.
 If you want webpack to "fail" when using the CLI, please check out the bail option.

-  ** [ProgressPlugin](https://webpack.github.io/docs/list-of-plugins.html#progressplugin): Hook into the compiler to extract progress information.
+  * *[ProgressPlugin](https://webpack.github.io/docs/list-of-plugins.html#progressplugin)*: Hook into the compiler to extract progress information.
 The handler must have the signature function(percentage, message).
 It's called with 0 <= percentage <= 1. percentage == 0 indicates the start. percentage == 1 indicates the end.

 ```